The Wolverine (film): Box office

-Along with the improvements in critical reception, The Wolverine outgrossed Origins in total box office, though earned less domestically.
-The film closed in US theaters on December 5, 2013, grossing $132,556,852 in North America (as opposed to $179,883,157 for the earlier film) and $282,271,394 in other territories (as opposed to the earlier film's $193,179,707), for a worldwide total of $414,828,246.
-The film earned $139.6 million on its worldwide opening weekend.
-When compared to the rest of the X-Men film franchise, The Wolverine has garnered somewhat mixed results in terms of box office success.
+The Wolverine outgrossed Origins in total box office, though earned less domestically.
+The film closed in US theaters on December 5, 2013, grossing $133 million North America (as opposed to $180 million the earlier film) and $282 million in other territories (as opposed to the earlier film's $193 million), for a worldwide total of $415 million.
+The film earned $140 million on its worldwide opening weekend.
+When compared to the rest of the X-Men film franchise, The Wolverine was in the middle in terms of box office success.
 While its domestic gross is greater than the production budget, it is still lower than the other five films of the franchise, with its domestic box office total being roughly $45.1 million less than the franchise's average.
-However, its overseas total currently exceeds the franchise's average by roughly $75.7 million and is significantly more than any of the other X-Men films.
-With a worldwide total of roughly $414.8 million, The Wolverine was at that time the third-highest-grossing film.
+Its overseas total exceeds the franchise's average by roughly $75.7 million and is significantly more than any of the other X-Men films.
+With a worldwide total of $415 million, The Wolverine was at that time the third-highest-grossing film.

 In North America, the film opened at the top of the box office on its opening day, with $20.7 million, with $4 million coming from Thursday late-night showings.
 It held on to the number one spot through its first weekend, with $53,113,752, which was the lowest opening of the series until 2019's Dark Phoenix was released.

 Outside North America, the film topped the box office on its opening weekend with $86.5 million from 100 countries.
 The film achieved the highest opening of the franchise, passing X-Men: The Last Stands $76.2 million opening.